-- S85 The connection cables of the left and right auxiliary Light Indicators are parallel to the ground. - S86 The main and auxiliary Light Indicators should be fully visible from at least one viewing angle. - S87 When the Light Indicator Module of a Ground Robot in being installed, it must be ensured that the light source must be situated at least 200 mm from the ground. - S88 A Sentry is mounted onto the rail.
-After its mounting, the Light Indicator Module should be situated on one side of the rail, and the illuminated parts of the Light Indicator Module (the main and auxiliary Light Indicators) are above the top surface of the rail, as shown below.
+- S85 The connection cables of the left and right auxiliary Light Indicators are parallel to the ground. - S86 The main and auxiliary Light Indicators should be fully visible from at least one viewing angle. - S87 When mounting light indicator modules on a Ground Robot, the illuminant part must be at least 200mm from the ground. - S88 A Sentry is mounted onto the rail.
+After its mounting, the Light Indicator Module should be situated on one side of the rail, and the illuminated parts of the Light Indicator Module (the main and auxiliary light indicators) are above the top surface of the rail, as shown below.

-Figure 3-13 Sentry Light Indicator Module
+Figure 3 - 13 Sentry Light Indicator Module

-3.6 Specifications for mounting an Armor Module
+3.6 Armor Module Mounting Specifications